-Are you moving to Texas this spring or summer?
-You’re not alone – the state continues to lead the nation in population growth, according to the Census Bureau.
-Depending on which state you’re coming from, though, you might find a surprise – the largest deregulated electricity market in the U.S.
+Are you moving to Texas this summer?
+You’re not alone – five of the top ten fastest-growing U.S. cities are located in Texas in 2021.
+Depending on which state you’re coming from, though, you might be surprised by one Texas factor – the largest deregulated electricity market in the U.S.

 That begs the question: What is energy deregulation?
 Put simply, it’s energy choice.
-In most states, consumers have no choice in where they buy electricity – they simply sign up with the local utility and pay whatever the utility charges.
+In most states, consumers only have one option for where they buy electricity – they can only sign up with the local utility and pay the rate that the utility charges.

 Texas is different – this won’t be the first time you hear this!
 More than 85 percent of the Texas population lives in parts of the state featuring energy choice.

-You can make your choice based on price, brand, the official state complaint scorecard, the amount of green energy included, term length and more.
+You can make your choice based on energy rates, provider brands, the plan features, the amount of green energy included, term length, and more.

 It’s OK if you’re confused.
 Keep reading:

 If you’re moving to Texas and are new to deregulation, there are a few terms you should know before signing up with an REP: